davidecaroselli/jsonthis/README.md

 ```

 ## Sequelize support

-Jsonthis can work seamlessly with the [Sequelize](https://sequelize.org/) ORM library.
-In order to use Jsonthis with
+Jsonthis seamlessly integrates with the [Sequelize](https://sequelize.org/) ORM library.
-Sequelize, you need to specify it in library constructor:
+To utilize Jsonthis with Sequelize, simply specify it in the library constructor:

 ```typescript
 const sequelize = new Sequelize({ ... });